CAFapi/docker-versions-maven-plugin/README.md

 - auth: Optional base64 encoded 'username:password' string, which can be set instead of username and password

 ### Configuration
+The docker host url can be set in any of these ways:
+- `docker.host` property
+- `dockerHost` plugin configuration
+- `DOCKER_HOST` environment variable

 Http connection timeout can be set in the plugin configuration.
 This configuration is optional and the values indicate time in seconds.

 ```